mdb/terraform-presentation/presentation.md

 ### How's that work?

-* `.tf` config file allows teams to describe their infrastructure
+* `.tf` config file allows teams to describe their infrastructure in simple DSL
-* `terraform` CLI creates, changes, and destroys resources accordingly
+* `terraform` CLI creates, changes, and destroys these resources accordingly

 ---